sage-code/.github/profile/contribute.md

     +-->vip
     | (other projects)
     | ....
-    +-->www (root)
-    |    +-->images
-    |    index.html
-    |    sage.css
+    +--.github
-    |    projects.html
+    |    (readme)
-    |    services.html
+    |    (discutions)
 ```

 Our website is distributed in many repositories.
-The main repository is the /www repository.
-This contains www/images folder and the root files.
+The main repository is the .github repository.
+This contains discutions and main readme file.
+You do not need to clone .github.
 When you work on a project you can clone a specific repository.

-We use absolute path for some images and for style.
-Only mentors can close /www repository nobody else.
+Our tutoriasl are stored in /cse repository.
+This contains a subfolder for every language we study.
+Also in the root of this repository there are engineering articles.
+Some articles are expanded in subfolders.
+If you expand one of the topics beyoun one page, you should create a subfolder.

+The /cse/images folder contains common immages.
+If a project need special immages, each folder contains an ./img subfolder.
+This structure enable us to differentiate diagrams between languages.
+If a common diagram need modifications for specific language then you should create a copy of it and modify in in ./img folder.
+Let the original unchanged.
+If a diagram need to be fixed for all languages, then modifi only the original.
+Every copy is independent, will not automaticly inherit your changes.

 ## Projects

-Usually a developer work on a single project.
-You can clone our projects in the same working folder.
-For example ~/sage/eve/ or ~/sage/csp.
-After you clone a project, you can modify and test your work locally.
-The website should look good on your laptop.
+We have unified all tutorials in /cse repository that stnds for "computer science and engineering".
+The ./vip project, has it's own repository.
+This repository is protected, onlu mentors have access for security reazons.
+After you clone a project, you can modify and test your work.
+The website should look good on your computer bedore you push changes.
 After you merge the code into a project your job is to send notification to one of the mentors for code review.
 Every project has a readme.md file you need to read to get familiar with the project setup.

 ## Your Rolet

-You can claim a role on Discord.
+You can claim a role on Discord: student, developer, sponsor or recruiter.
 Having a developer role on Discord is the first condition to work on our projects.
-Second you need a role on GitHub.
-If you are not invited to our organization you can't contribute to our projects directly, but you can clone the project anyhow.
-What you can't do is modify the project and push changes.
-For this you need a fork, then create a clone of the fork and push changes in your own repository.
-If you do so, you can make later a PR.
+Second you need a role on GitHub that must be also developer role.
+If you are not invited to our organization you can't contribute to our projects directly, but you can clone the project.

+What you can do is modify the project and push changes using pul requests.
+For this you need a fork, then create a clone of the fork and push changes in your own local repository.
+If you do so, you can make later a PR (pul request).
 A mentor can review your code and accept the changes.
-So you can contribute even if you are not a Sage-Code member after all.
+So you can contribute even if you are not a Sage-Code developer after all.

 ## Get started